 What do we think about Udaipur?

 Udaipur is a beautiful city having all the essential requirements of making it an all-round tourist destination.
 There are plenty of things to do in Udaipur, lots of places to eat and a variety of accommodation options.
 The people in Udaipur are quite warm and do their best to make your trip enjoyable.
 Most of the tourist attractions in Udaipur are well-maintained and a delight to visit.
 Besides things to do within Udaipur, many incredible forts are also just a day trip away.
-Overall, Udaipur is a fantastic place for a short vacation and a definite must-visit for both Indian as well overseas travellers.
+It could also be one of the best babymoon destinations in India.
+Overall, no matter the type of holiday, Udaipur is a fantastic place for a short vacation and a definite must-visit for both Indian as well overseas travellers.

 Have you been to Udaipur?
 What will be on your list of top things to do in Udaipur?
 Let us know in the comments below!